Oldranda1414/AutoDev/README.md

 ## Usage

-The following command will generate the dev environment specification
+The following command will generate the dev environment specification:

 ```bash
 ad path/to/project/root
 ```

-To start the development environment run the following command
+To start the development environment run the following command:

 ```bash
 nix develop